BassmanBiff/colorcorrectionmatrix/README.md

 - If source image is a raw format, perform auto white balance and black level
 - Optionally apply auto brightness adjustment
 - Save and display result

+This is my first attempt at a pipeline for developing raw images, so improvements to any step in this pipeline are welcome.

 Example images and data are provided in the `img` and `data` directories.